yatesco/seafile-docs/deploy_pro/upgrade_a_cluster.md

 v4.3 contains no database table change from v4.2.
 But the old search index will be deleted and regenerated.

-A new option COMPRESS_CACHE_BACKEND = 'locmem://' should be added to seahub_settings.py
+A new option COMPRESS_CACHE_BACKEND = 'django.core.cache.backends.locmem.LocMemCache' should be added to seahub_settings.py

 The secret key in seahub_settings.py need to be regenerated, the old secret key lack enough randomness.